timfromdigicert/documents/docs/SMCWG-charter.md

 management of S/MIME certificates by third-party CAs under a publicly trusted root, limited as follows:

-- Baseline verification of control over email addresses, including those used by a natural person or a legal entity, or used by automated systems such as for mailing lists
+- Verification of control over email addresses, including those used by a natural person or a legal entity, or used by automated systems such as for mailing lists
 - Identity validation for natural persons and legal entities